On the finiteness of quantum K-theory of a homogeneous space: Finiteness and quadratic growth in quantum -theory

 The $q$-shift connection $\sfA$ associated with $P$ (or with $p= -c_1(P)$) is the operator

 where $P$ acts on $K(X)$ by the (classical) tensor product.
 The nontrivial fact is that $\sfA$ lies in the ring $\End(K(X))\otimes \C[q,q^{-1}][\![Q]\!]$, i.e.~it is a Laurent polynomial in $q$.

-\begin{prp*} The fundamental solution $\sfT$ satisfies the quadratic growth condition \eqref{eq:qgc} if and only if the difference connections $\sfA$ associated with nef classes $p=-c_1(P)$ are polynomials in $Q$. \end{prp*} \begin{proof} The `only if' statement was (essentially) proved by Anderson-Chen-Tseng \cite[Proposition 5]{act} although it was not phrased in this way.
+\begin{prp*} The fundamental solution $\sfT$ satisfies the quadratic growth condition \eqref{eq:qgc} if and only if the difference connections $\sfA$ associated with nef classes $p=-c_1(P)$ are polynomials in $Q$. \end{prp*} \begin{proof} The `only if' statement was (essentially) proved by Anderson-Chen-Tseng \cite[Proposition 5]{act} (see also Proposition~\ref{p.monomial} above) although it was not phrased in this way.
 We give another proof for the convenience of the reader.
 We expand $\sfT^{-1} = (1+ \sum_{d\neq 0} \sfT_d Q^d)^{-1} = \sum_d \sfS_d Q^d$.
 Then: